ABA Certificate Differences: A Comprehensive Guide

 Organization IBAO BACB QABA

-Recognition International U.S./Canada/Australia only Growing U.S. & International
+Recognition International U.S./Canada/Australia Growing U.S. & international

-Portability ✅ High (global) ❌ Limited (U.S./Canada/Australia) ⚪ Moderate
+Portability High Limited Moderate

 Which Behavior Tech Credential Should You Choose?

-Choose IBT if:
+Choose IBT if you want:

-• You work (or want to work) outside the U.S.
+• Flexibility to work outside the U.S.

-• You prefer an online, flexible training and testing process
+• An online training and testing process

-Choose RBT if:
+Choose RBT if you want:

-Choose ABAT if:
+Choose ABAT if you want:

 Final Thoughts

-Start your IBT certification today with our 100% online, IBAO-approved course:
+Start your IBT certification with our 100% online, IBAO-approved course:

 https://behaviortechcourse.com/product/ibt-40-hour-online-training-course-for-aba-therapists-ibao-approved-international-behavior-therapist-certification/